 - Use aluminum-free deodorant

 Aluminum, which is commonly used in antiperspirants, has been found not only to cause skin irritation, but the inflammation caused may spread beyond the areas where the antiperspirant is being applied, leading to more general inflammation.
 Antiperspirants also have another downside: by blocking pores, they prevent the body from eliminating toxins through perspiration, which reduces the body's ability to regulate its temperature.
 Get more details in this BBC report.
 Instead of using antiperspirant, try using natural deodorant brands that don't contain aluminum, or try the crystal stick which uses natural mineral salts.
 You can even make your own that really works!

 - Brush with natural toothpaste

 Unfortunately, while we like a bright smile, many major brands of toothpaste contain chemicals like parabens, titanium dioxide for whitening, and high levels of fluoride.
 There has been a concern for some time about the level of fluoride that we ingest daily both through drinking water and toothpaste.
 While we are told that fluoride helps fight tooth decay, high doses can also be poisonous.
-Since mid-1997, the U.S. Food and Drug Administration (FDA) has mandated all toothpastes containing fluoride to carry a poison warning.
+Since mid-1997, the U.S. Food and Drug Administration (FDA) has mandated all kinds of toothpaste containing fluoride to carry a poison warning.
 Luckily, as with deodorants, there are natural kinds of toothpaste on the market.
 Many people also find that just using a bit of baking soda will do the trick as well.

 - Tame your mane with healthy hair care